danielhartnell/lectl-docker/README.md

 A Docker container which provides and runs the lectl command.
 I was having some trouble running `lectl` on my Mac so I created this as a temporary workaround.
-When time permits, I will see if I can identify the actual problem and submit a PR to the [lectl project](https://github.com/sahsanu/lectl) to support Mac OS X.
+When time permits, I will see if I can identify the actual problem and submit a PR to the [lectl project](https://github.com/sahsanu/lectl) to support OS X.

 ## Usage